dmil/code4policy/data/03-python-1.md

 ]
 ```

+Write a python program that

+1. Loops through each vegetable
+2. In the loop, writes the name of each vegetable and the length of its name into a CSV

+hints:

+* Don't forget to first write a header row to the CSV
-Loop through each vegetable and write it to a CSV called `vegetables.csv` with two columns, `name` and `length`.
-The first column is the name of the vegetable and the second column is the length of the string name.
-To get the length of any string use the builtin `len` method.
+* To get the length of any string use the builtin `len` method.
 For example, `len('dhrumil')` is 7.

 ## JSON